rails/rails/guides/source/active_record_migrations.md

 The last 3 migrations will be reverted.

-The `db:migrate:redo` command is a shortcut for doing a rollback and then migrating back up again.
+In some cases where you modify a local migration and would like to rollback that specific migration before migrating back up again, you can use the `db:migrate:redo` command.
 As with the `db:rollback` command, you can use the `STEP` parameter if you need to go more than one version back, for example:

 ```bash
 $ bin/rails db:migrate:redo STEP=3
 ```

-Neither of these rails commands do anything you could not do with `db:migrate`.
-They are there for convenience, since you do not need to explicitly specify the version to migrate to.
+NOTE: You could get the same result using `db:migrate`.
+However, these are there for convenience so that you do not need to explicitly specify the version to migrate to.

 #### Transactions